niccolo-s/BloodCellsClassification/README.md

 # Convolutional Neural Network for Blood Cells Classification
-This project was developed as part of the evaluation for the _Artificial Neural Networks and Deep Learning_ course at Politecnico di Milano, A.Y.
+This project was developed during a two-week Coding Challenge as part of the evaluation for the _Artificial Neural Networks and Deep Learning_ course at Politecnico di Milano, A.Y.
 2024-2025.
 The programming language used is Python, specifically employing the TensorFlow/Keras library.

 # Files description